Gabby Petito’s legacy: $100K gift to domestic abuse hotline

 The Petito Foundation’s donation, as well as a $200,000 gift from another family, will go toward reducing wait times and expanding the hotline’s “Hope Can’t Wait” initiative.

-Investigators believe Petito’s boyfriend, Brian Laundrie, killed her in late August last year while the couple were on a cross-country trip in a van.
+Investigators believe Petito’s boyfriend, Brian Laundrie, killed her in late August last year while the couple was on a cross-country trip in a van.

 “We were seeing a lot of media coverage about a young white woman who had gone missing,” Ray-Jones acknowledged during a joint interview with Schmidt.
 But she said public response came from diverse groups, including from some families of color.